Londoners vow to defend themselves against rioters

 Videos posted on YouTube showed large numbers of predominantly white men, reportedly walking through Enfield chanting "England, England."

-A message posted on YouTube under the name "england1213" said fans of Millwall soccer club had gathered in the south London suburb of Eltham on Tuesday.
+A message posted on YouTube under the name "england1213" said fans of Millwall football club had gathered in the south London suburb of Eltham on Tuesday.

 "Looters would? (have) been either very brave or very stupid to step foot in Eltham last night!" it said.